nmdp-bioinformatics/gfe-db/README.md

 ### Backups

-Backups are orchestrated by Systems Manager.
+Backups are orchestrated by Systems Manager and automated everyday at midnight US/Central time by default.
 To create a backup, run the command.

 ```bash
 make database.backup